 Instruction emphasizes using multiple strategies for independent problem solving when spelling and reading words.

-Available in a series of levels generally sold separately.
+Available in a series of levels, which are generally sold separately.

 Learning By Design, Inc. © ALL RIGHTS RESERVED.